Information measures and geometry of the hyperbolic exponential families of Poincar\'e and hyperboloid distributions: Introduction

-In this paper, we first consider in the first part various information-theoretic measures and geometry~\cite{IG-2016} of the family of Poincar\'e distributions.
-Since the family of Poincar\'e distributions form an exponential family~\cite{EF-2014}, the underlying information-geometric structure of the family viewed as a smooth manifold is dually flat\footnote{Dually flat manifolds are also called Bregman manifods~\cite{nielsen2021geodesic,IG-2022} since they admit canonical Bregman divergences~\cite{Bregman-1967,IG-2016}.}~\cite{IG-2016,shima2007geometry}.
-We prove using the Eaton's method of group action maximal invariants~\cite{Eaton-1989} that all Ali-Silvey-Csisz\'ar's $f$-divergences~\cite{csiszar1964informationstheoretische,ali1966general} (including the Kullback-Leibler divergence) between Poincar\'e distributions can be expressed canonically as functions of three terms (Proposition~\ref{prop:maxinv} and Theorem~\ref{thm:fdivPoincare}).
-We further show that on a particular foliation of the natural parameter space of the Poincar\'e distributions, the $f$-divergences are symmetric on the leaves of constant determinant\footnote{See also the foliation of the symmetric positive-definite space equipped with the affine-invariant trace metric~\cite{nielsen2012hyperbolic} (Section~4).} of the foliation.
-We prove that the Jeffreys symmetrization of the Kullback-Leibler divergence cannot be metrized~\cite{osterreicher2003new}.
-Then we report the Fisher information matrix of the Poincar\'e family (Eq.~\eqref{eq:fim-hyp-2D}), Amari-Chentsov cubic tensor for $\alpha$-geometry (with $0$-geometry corresponding to the Fisher-Rao geometry~\cite{IG-2016}) and various information-theoretic quantities like the differential entropy of a Poincar\'e distribution (Proposition~\ref{prop:h-Poincare} and Eq.~\eqref{eq:hPoincare}), or the Kullback-Leibler divergence (Proposition~\ref{prop:kld-Poincare} and Eq.~\eqref{eq:kldPoincare}) and the skewed Bhattacharyya divergences (Eq.~\eqref{eq:skewjd}) and Chernoff information between two Poincar\'e distributions.
+We first consider in the first part various information-theoretic measures and geometry~\cite{IG-2016} of the family of Poincar\'e distributions in \S\ref{sec:Poincare}.
+Since the family of Poincar\'e distributions form an exponential family~\cite{EF-2014}, the underlying information-geometric structure of the family viewed as a smooth manifold is dually flat\footnote{Dually flat manifolds are also called Bregman manifods~\cite{nielsen2021geodesic,IG-2022} since they admit canonical Bregman divergences~\cite{Bregman-1967,IG-2016}.} ~\cite{IG-2016,shima2007geometry}.
+We prove using the method of group action maximal invariants~\cite{Eaton-1989} that all Ali-Silvey-Csisz\'ar's $f$-divergences~\cite{csiszar1964informationstheoretische,ali1966general} (including the Kullback-Leibler divergence) between Poincar\'e distributions can be expressed canonically as functions of three terms (Proposition~\ref{prop:maxinv} and Theorem~\ref{thm:fdivPoincare}).
+We further show that on a particular foliation of the natural parameter space of the Poincar\'e distributions, the $f$-divergences are symmetric on the leaves of constant determinant\footnote{See also the foliation of the symmetric positive-definite space equipped with the affine-invariant trace metric~\cite[Section~4]{nielsen2012hyperbolic}.
+See also \cite{amari1997information,moakher2005differential} for general information for the foliation.} of the foliation.
+Then we report the Fisher information matrix of the Poincar\'e family (Eq.~\eqref{eq:fim-Poincare-2D}), the Amari-Chentsov cubic tensor for $\alpha$-geometry (with $0$-geometry corresponding to the Fisher-Rao geometry~\cite{IG-2016}) and various information-theoretic quantities like the differential entropy of a Poincar\'e distribution (Proposition~\ref{prop:h-Poincare} and Eq.~\eqref{eq:hPoincare}), or the Kullback-Leibler divergence (Proposition~\ref{prop:kld-Poincare} and Eq.~\eqref{eq:kldPoincare}) between two Poincar\'e distributions.